KEY TAKEAWAYS

 Monthly payment plans are especially useful for Super Visa applicants or long-term visitors who need coverage for several months or a full year.
 However, some insurers may charge additional administrative fees for monthly payments, and eligibility for these plans may vary based on the insurer’s underwriting guidelines.

 If you’re looking for affordable visitor health insurance in Canada, we recommend scheduling a call with our expert advisors.
-At PolicyAdvisor, we help you compare quotes from 30+ top Canadian insurers and assist you in choosing the best visitor insurance plan that meets your needs and your budget!
+At PolicyAdvisor, we help you compare quotes from 30+ top Canadian insurers and assist you in choosing the best medical insurance for visitors to Canada that meets your needs and your budget.
+We will help you balance price, coverage, and deductible so you only pay for what you need.

 Frequently asked questions